Evidence-based

 Anticonvulsants for migraine

-Topiramate, sodium valproate and gabapentin have all shown to be effective in reducing the frequency and severity of migraine attacks.
+Anticonvulsants like topiramate, sodium valproate, and gabapentin are effective in reducing the frequency and severity of migraine attacks.
 Lamotrigine has also been shown to be effective at reducing the severity of aura and the attack frequency for patients who have migraine with aura.
-(13)
+(13) However, side effects can make these medications less tolerable for some patients.
+Starting at a low dose and increasing slowly can help mitigate these side effects, making the medication more manageable.

 Anticonvulsants for migraine, especially topiramate and sodium valproate are commonly prescribed and sometimes required by insurance companies before approval of more expensive medications.